 The town of Santa Barbara is strong in its community and the ability to come together and help one another.
 Our hearts are positive during a very sad time.
 Rescue, restoration, rebirth, and renewal is the song we are dancing strong to.

 When unfortunate things happen in life it can cause a divide or a unity.
 I understand the divide.
 Shaken out of the familiar with a tragic occurrence can cause different reactions.
 It is unnerving being forced to evacuate your home and things that bring comfort to you.

 This horrific event does not discriminate.
-Form death to displacement it has shaken our town to the core.
-Much help has shown up as had the Thomas fires.
-The appreciation for all of the workers run deep.
+From death to displacement, it has shaken our town to the core.
+Much of the help shown up as had the Thomas fires.
+The appreciation for all of the workers runs deep.
 Eighteen hour shifts and camping on cots in large tents has become the norm for many good people trying to turn our world right-side-up.
 I am amazed.

 I am grateful that Oprah put on her rain boots on and made her way through her own yard showing the world that trouble like this has arrived to her home and to our town.